 Cycle Sprog – the family cycling website

 At Cycle Sprog we aim to provide an online ‘handbook’ for parents containing all the information they need to get cycling with their families.
-Whether you’re looking for a rear seat for a one year old, a balance bike for a toddler or a pedal bike once they’re old enough to go solo, Cycle Sprog offers advice for parents written by parents.
-To do this, we have a panel of reviewers and contributors, all of whom are parents and cyclists.
+For those with smaller children, we’ve got advice on getting started, from choosing a rear seat for a one year old, a balance bike for a toddler or a first pedal bike once they’re old enough to go solo.
+For those with older Cycle Sprogs we’ve got advice on going further afield on junior sized hybrid bikes, mountain bikes and road bikes.

 We’re also trying to offer advice on great family cycling routes throughout the UK, although this is a slightly longer term project!

 We don’t sell any products directly on Cycle Sprog, instead at each step in the family cycling journey we provide friendly advice on the range of equipment that’s available and links to online retailers to make purchasing hassle free.
-However we firmly believe that your local bike shop provides the personal service and skills that just can’t be found anywhere else and for this reason we are hoping to include a directory of family friendly bike shops and an overview of the products they sell.
+However we firmly believe that your local bike shop provides the personal service and skills that just can’t be found anywhere else and for this reason we also recommend local and independent retailers too.

-For some of the links to retailers we will get a small commission if you purchase a product, which we ultimately hope will help to pay for the ongoing costs of hosting and maintaining the website (which at the moment we fund ourselves).
+For some of the links to retailers we will get a small commission if you purchase a product, which pays for the ongoing costs of hosting and maintaining the website.
 Where a product has been provided to us for review we will always let you know this.

 As Cycle Sprog is constantly evolving, we’d love to hear if you have any ideas on what else you’d like to see on this family cycling website.
 If you’d like to get involved in writing an article about your family cycling experiences please do drop us a line at email@example.com